processing/processing-library-template/docs/develop.md

     Contribution Manager in Processing, after being installed.
 Please look at our [troubleshooting guide](troubleshooting.md) if you suspect this is the case.

+## Creating examples
+Examples help users understand your library’s functionality, it is recommended that you include several clear and well-commented samples sketches in the `examples` folder.

+_Note: The example sketch included in this template outputs the image shown on the home page._

 ## Creating the release artifacts
 If you've already gone through the [Getting started](getting-started.md#first-steps) guide, you will have